foamdino/cooper/README.md

 * add mechanism to record invocation counts (histogram?)
 * need a fixed size data structure that we allocate at startup
 * how to do sampling?
-* add logging to a file, rip out printf